sgorgun/gold-mine-task-python/README.md

     Args:
         mines: List[List[int]], a given mines configuration with corresponding amounts of gold for each mine
     Returns:
-        int, the maximal amount of gold that could be gathered.
+        int, the maximum amount of gold that could be gathered.
     """
     pass
 ```